paidem/guacozy/docs/index.md

 For years I was using a great application called [Royal TS](https://www.royalapps.com/ts/win/features), but wished more collaboration features and access from web interface.

 I liked the idea/technology of Apache Guacamole™, but was not pleased with it's aesthetics (mostly connection grouping/selection/management)

-So I decided to build a tool for internal use base on the guacamole technology, but using Django for administration part and React for frontend.
+So I decided to build a tool for internal use base on the Apache Guacamole™ technology, but using Django for administration part and React for frontend.
 ___
 ### Who needs it
-This application was designed for some specific use cases:
+This application was designed thinkink about those use cases:

 ##### Case #1: Daily sysadmin remote access to servers
 Have tens/hundreds of connections in a tree view, quickly find, connect, to some work, logout.
 Have log of connections.

 ##### Case #2: Give programmers access to servers
 Have many dev/prod/support environments and give access to employees to certain environments based on project/group/seniority.
 Give employee access to connection without sharing credentials to server/equipment.
 Limit visibility of available connections while still rendering connection tree.
 Have log of connections.

 ##### Case #3: Access for contractors/customers
 Allow contractor or customer to connect without using VPN, NAT.
 For example demo a product in a controlled environment.